i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 1g) New Session Reply format
 ----------------------------

+One or more New Session Replies may be sent in response to a single New Session message.
+Each reply is prepended by a tag, which is generated from a TagSet for the session.

 The New Session Reply is in two parts.
 The first part is the completion of the Noise IK handshake with a prepended tag.